 - Based on current knowledge, a close contact is someone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before illness onset until the time the patient is isolated.
 Close contacts should stay home, maintain social distancing, and self-monitor until 14 days from the last date of exposure.

 - Establishments should promptly notify the Maine DHHS, CDC or any local health official if a they learn an employee or other worker has tested positive for COVID-19 and assist all such officials as reasonably requested to trace likely contacts and advise contacts to isolate and self-quarantine.

-- Food and beverage operations should follow state guidance on safe operation of restaurants.
+- Food and beverage operations should follow state guidance on safe operation of food and drink services.

 - Drink or food refills should not be allowed unless served in a clean unused container.

 - Minimize self-service areas such as drink stations.
 To the extent possible, use contact-less dispensers to minimize hand touching.
 Replace multi-use condiments with single-serve packets.
 Other suggestions to minimize multi-touch surfaces include providing single-wrap utensils, straws, and lids at any take-out or self-seating point of sale.
 Any self-service areas require frequent cleaning and disinfection

 - Use of prepackaged food and beverages is encouraged.